 - 1. represents twisted-pair wires. - 2.
 Connect when using an absolute encoder.
 When the encoder cable with the battery case is connected, do not connect a backup battery. - 3.
 The 24-VDC power supply is not included.
-Use a 24-VDC power supply with double insulation or reinforced insulation. - 4.
-When using a safety function device, refer to 4.9 Safety Function.
-When not using a safety function device, leave the safety function's jumper connector that is included with the SERVOPACK inserted in CN8. - 5.
+Use a 24-VDC power supply with double insulation or reinforced insulation - 4.
+When using the safety function, a safety function device must be connected and the wiring that is necessary to activate the safety function must be done to turn ON the servomotor power.
+When not using the safety function, use the SERVOPACK with the JZSP-CVH05-E Plug (provided as an accessory) inserted into the CN8. - 5.
 Always use line receivers to receive the output signals. - Note: The functions allocated to the input signals /DEC, P-OT, N-OT, /EXT1, /EXT2, and /EXT3 and the output signals /SO1, /SO2, and /SO3 can be changed by using the parameters.
-For details, refer to 3.3.1 Input Signal Allocations and 3.3.2 Output Signal Allocations.
+Refer to 3.3.1 Input Signal Allocations and 3.3.2 Output Signal Allocations.